Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Mystery snail care

-This adult parasite is commonly known to infect the rodents, but their larvae can affect the snails.
-The larvae use Mystery snail as a host and feed on them to grow as an adult.
-There is no to very little chance for them to infect the snails in the aquarium.
+This adult parasite is commonly known to infect rodents, but its larvae can affect snails.
+The larvae use Mystery snails as hosts and feed on them to grow into adults.
+There is no to very little chance for them to infect snails in the aquarium.

-The snails caught from the wild can carry Grub worms with them.
-They can be recognized as small white cysts on the foot of Mystery snails.
-When these cysts rupture, parasites or flukes are released into the water and affect the same tank’s fishes.
-These parasites will live and feed on the fish until it dies.
+Snails caught from the wild can carry Grub worms with them.
+Grubworms are recognized as small white cysts on the foot of Mystery snails.
+When these cysts rupture, parasites or flukes are released into the water and affect the fish in the tank.
+These parasites live and feed on the fish until it dies.

-These parasites once encysted the fish, and then it can only be removed physically.
-But these Grub worms can not reproduce itself inside the aquarium.
+Once these parasites have encysted the fish, they can only be removed physically.
+However, these Grub worms can not reproduce inside the aquarium.

-Another way to ensure safety includes isolating the snails from the tank and following medical procedures to restore the health of the fish and the tank.
+Another way to ensure safety is to isolate the snails from the tank and follow medical procedures to restore the health of the fish and the tank.

 Mystery Snail Breeding and Eggs